Tilakmp2003/Yosi.ai/docs/ADVANCED_USAGE.md

 ## Generating Complete Projects

-You can use yosi.js to generate complete project structures:
+You can use yosi.ai to generate complete project structures:

 ### Example: Todo Application